- Event

 Event is not a thread-safe library.
 This is the single largest caveat, and it is deliberate — the honest description is more useful than a papered-over invariant.

-EventLoop, Socket, and ServerSocket are marked @unchecked Sendable so you can hand them off across task boundaries.
-They are not Sendable-correct in the strict sense: the underlying libevent event_base is not configured for thread-safe use. swift-event does not call evthread_use_pthreads() at startup, so concurrent calls into a single loop (or into a single socket wired to that loop) from multiple tasks are undefined behavior at the libevent level.
+EventLoop, Socket, and ServerSocket are marked @unchecked Sendable (rather than strictly Sendable) so you can hand them off across task boundaries while preserving the single-owner discipline below.
+The underlying libevent event_base is not configured for thread-safe use: swift-event does not call evthread_use_pthreads() at startup, so concurrent calls into a single loop (or into a single socket wired to that loop) from multiple tasks are undefined behavior at the libevent level. libevent itself surfaces this with the warning event_base_loop: reentrant invocation.
+Only one event_base_loop can run on each event_base at once. if you violate the invariant.

 Single-owner-per-scope is the invariant.
 Create a socket in one task, hand it to exactly one other task for I/O, close it when the task’s work completes.
 Do not Task.detached { socket.read() } alongside Task.detached { socket.write() } on the same socket.